 - Accelerators.
-Startup accelerator programmes provide founders with support, training and advice, as well as an opportunity to meet potential investors.
+Startup accelerator programs provide founders with support, training, and advice, as well as an opportunity to meet potential investors.
 Instead of asking for money for this service, they take payment in the form of equity.
-Find out more about how startup accelerator programmes work.
+Find out more about how startup accelerator programs work.

 - Employees.
-At some point in time, startups will need to hire skilled employees to help their business grow.
-A startup can either hire someone with equity in lieu of salary (this is very rare), as part payment or as an additional benefit of joining the business.
-Equity can help startups not only get the best talent, but foster loyalty in the company too.
+At some point in time, startups will need to hire skilled employees to help their businesses grow.
+A startup can either hire someone with equity instead of salary (this is very rare), as part payment, or as an additional benefit of joining the business.
+Equity can help startups not only get the best talent but foster loyalty in the company too.
 For example, employees that are given equity work eight hours a week more than those that aren’t.

 - Advisors.
-Advisors can help startups with legal, industry and technical advice.
-They are not hired as employees, but provide advice and support on an ad hoc basis.
+Advisors can help startups with legal, industry, and technical advice.
+They are not hired as employees but provide advice and support on an ad hoc basis.
 They are rewarded for their time and support with equity in the business.
-How to build your startup advisor board.

 How do I decide how much equity to give away?

 There are no hard and fast rules to determining how much equity to give away.
 However, we would recommend keeping it fair.